ghankerson/origins-conscioussness/intro.md

 Jung thought there was a core or nuclear element to a complex.
 This element is what he called archetypes of the collective unconscious.
-This nucleus of the complex provides the surface area where a complex and an archetype touch and individual.
+This nucleus of the complex provides the surface area where a complex and an archetype touch an individual.

 ### The Collective Unconscious